May 11

 Choose a Memory Verse Game and print/gather necessary items.

-Play the Memory Verse Song(Isaiah 41:10 or Isaiah 41:10 Lyrics Video) to help your students learn the memory verse.
+Play the Memory Verse Song(Exodus 20:1–3 or Exodus 20:1–3 Lyrics Video) to help your students learn the memory verse.

 Find extra verses to practice in the Additional Memory Verses list.